 |WiFi_Intruder_Alert.ino||This is the Arduino IDE source code file|

-Once you have done this insert the encrypted string into the above code.
+Once you have done this insert the encoded string into the above code.

 In the main code file you need to configure your WiFi network SSID and password, as well as the destination email address where the notifications are to be sent to.